xxdydx/tp/docs/UserGuide.md

 * Commands are case-sensitive - watch your capitals.

 * You can enter parameters in any order.
-For example, `n/NAME p/PHONE` works the same as `p/PHONE n/NAME`.
+For example, `link client/1 vendor/2` works the same as `link vendor/2 client/1`.

 * For very simple commands like `help`, `list`, `exit` and `clear`, any extra text is politely ignored.